Matt Moran (American football)

 Matthew R. Moran (born May 14, 1962) is an American former professional football offensive tackle in the National Football League (NFL) for the Kansas City Chiefs.
 He played college football at the Stanford University.

 Early life

 Moran attended Servite High School, where he was a starter at offensive tackle.
-He accepted a football scholarship from the University of Stanford.
+He accepted a football scholarship from Stanford University.
 As a freshman, he was named the starter at left tackle, as part of an offensive line that protected quarterback John Elway.

 As a sophomore, he was moved to left guard.
 He started 43 out of 44 games in his college career, finishing with a streak of 35 starts.

 Professional career

 Moran was selected by the Dallas Cowboys in the 6th round (157th overall) of the 1985 NFL draft.
 He also was selected by the Oakland Invaders in the 1985 USFL Territorial Draft.
 He was waived in September.

 In 1986, he was signed as a free agent by the Washington Redskins.
 He was released on August 26.

 On October 7, 1986, he was signed as a free agent by the Kansas City Chiefs to play offensive tackle.
 He was on the active roster for 2 games until his release on October 21.